PerryRylance/DOMDocument/README.md

 # DOMDocument
-An extension of PHP's DOMDocument library.
-This library implements many common jQuery functions, adds support for HTML5, CSS selectors, method chaining and performing operations on sets of matched results.
+An extension of PHP's DOMDocument library, adding many common jQuery functions.
+As of version 4.0.0, this library leverages PHP 8.4's new DOM features including native CSS selectors and HTML5 support.

 ## Requirements
-- PHP >= 8.2.0
+- PHP >= 8.4.0
 - Composer

 ## Installation